-After reading the terrific bio Steve Jobs by Walter Isaccson, there was one thing that I was taken aback about Steve Jobs design style that I had never known (coming from an avid Apple fanboy for several years), and it was that he cared deeply about the internal design of their computers just as much as the external design.
+After reading the terrific bio Steve Jobs by Walter Isaacson, there was one thing that I was taken aback about Steve Jobs design style that I had never known (coming from an avid Apple fanboy for several years), and it was that he cared deeply about the internal design of their computers just as much as the exterior design.

 Not many people tend to care per se how things work beneath the surface.

 That was, of course, until you meet a watch collector.

 Watch movements can vary greatly between one watch and the next.